-Is optimal well being a dream or a reality for you?
+Is an optimal well being a dream or a reality for you?
 Many people think that it’s about having the perfect body and the perfect physique.
 However, good looks don’t necessarily translate into good health or good function.
-Rather, optimal well being blends the harmonious interaction of ideal biomechanics with optimal control, strength, flexibility and fitness.
-And as with all aspects of the human body, physical health does not occur in isolation, but is intimately linked with many other systems of the body including the nervous, circulatory and digestive systems.
+Rather, optimal well-being blends the harmonious interaction of ideal biomechanics with optimal control, strength, flexibility and fitness.
+And as with all aspects of the human body, physical health does not occur in isolation but is intimately linked with many other systems of the body including the nervous, circulatory and digestive systems.

 Once healing has begun to take place, then corrective rehabilitation exercises may be implemented to remedy imperfect biomechanics and optimize every day functional movement habits.
 Then, the best way to prevent further physical health problems is to stay in good shape, physically, nutritionally, and psychologically, that is, to live optimally.

 If optimal physical health is to become a possibility for you, everything must be taken into account in treating, resolving and preventing physical problems, Posture, movement patterns, muscle balance, muscle activation, joint mobility, muscle flexibility, stabilization, co-ordination, balance, strength, endurance, recovery/rest, stress, nutrition are just some of the factors that must be addressed if you are to achieve the physical results and lifestyle outcomes that you want.

 Your treatment doesn’t stop with the elimination of pain either.
 It doesn’t end when your knee or back or neck or… is better.
 Your goals are OUR goals and that means you returning to, achieving and/or exceeding the lifestyle goals that you want.